The Belle's Stratagem

 The Belle's Stratagem is a romantic comedy of manners, the most successful work of its playwright, Hannah Cowley.
-It received its premiere on 22 February 1780, presented by David Garrick, filling the 2,000-seat Drury Lane theatre.
+It received its premiere on 22 February 1780, filling the 2,000-seat Drury Lane theatre.
 The play became a major hit of the season, with Queen Charlotte enjoying it so much that she decreed it be performed for the royal family once a season for several years.
 Its title comes from George Farquhar's play The Beaux' Stratagem.